 The Pairing of an iOS Device

 Similarly, you’ll need to turn on the Personal Hotspot feature to pair your iPhone.
 Tap Settings > Personal Hotspot on your iPhone, and turn it on.
 You will then be given the option to connect via Bluetooth.

 Then you follow the same steps involved in Android device Bluetooth pairing.

-Switch to Bluetooth & Other Device section in Windows 10.
+Switch to the Bluetooth & Other Device section in Windows 10.

 Then, hit the selection ‘Add Bluetooth or other device.’
 Click the first option for “Bluetooth” on the “Add device” page.